emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-# November 29th, 2023 Meetup
+# December 27th, 2023 Meetup

-Our next meetup is going to be on Wednesday, November 29th 2023.
+Our next meetup is going to be on Wednesday, December 27th 2023.
+Yes, no holiday break.
+Still only remote unfortunately.

 Want to do a presentation or an impromptu show-and-tell?
 Both are welcome.
 If you want to do a longer presentation, please let us know